-Late September wasn’t just the start of autumn — it also kicked off the start of Weight Gain Season, according to data crunchers at Withings.
+Late September wasn’t just the start of autumn — it also kicked off the start of Weight Gain Season, according to data crunchers.

-Data analysts at Withings, the company that makes Internet-connected trackers, scales and other health monitors, looked at the data of 65,000 users of connected scales and found out that there is a day in September when most Americans start gaining weight.
+Data analysts at Nokia Health (formerly Withings), the company that makes Internet-connected trackers, scales and other health monitors, looked at the data of 65,000 users of connected scales and found out that there is a day in September when most Americans start gaining weight.
 It’s Sept.
 23 to be exact.

 And sure as shootin’ I looked at my Withings dashboard and saw on that day that I was a couple pounds less than I am right now, despite all my kale eating.